bemoid/bemoid/scss/components/field/field.md

 ### Sizing

-Fields can take a various sizes.
-You can control it the the sizing modifiers.
+Fields can take various sizes.
+You can control it with sizing modifiers.

 [[example file=components/field/example/sizes.html]]